 Students engage theological foundations of Christian evangelism in today's global context.
-Students explore various models of theological praxis from the early to the contemporary church.
+Explore various models of theological praxis from the early to the contemporary church.
 Particular emphasis is given to contemporary strategies for evangelism and theological criteria for critical evaluation.
-This course fulfills the evangelism requirement for election to probationary membership and commissioning in The United Methodist Church as specified in The Book of Discipline and fulfills a requirement for certification in Evangelism by the United Methodist Church.
+This course fulfills the evangelism requirement for election to probationary membership and commissioning in The United Methodist Church (UMC) as specified in The Book of Discipline and fulfills a requirement for certification in Evangelism by UMC.